michael2012z/BitBible/markdown/KJV/files/Gen.md

 27. So God created man in his own image, in the image of God created he him; male and female created he them.

-28. And God blessed them, and God said unto them, Be fruitful, and multiply, and replenish the earth, and subdue it: and have dominion over the fish of the sea, and over the fowl of the air, and over every living thing that moveth upon the earth.moveth: Heb. creepeth
+28. And God blessed them, and God said unto them, Be fruitful, and multiply, and replenish the earth, and subdue it: and have dominion over the fish of the sea, and over the fowl of the air, and over every living thing that moveth upon the earth.

-29. And God said, Behold, I have given you every herb bearing seed, which is upon the face of all the earth, and every tree, in the which is the fruit of a tree yielding seed; to you it shall be for meat.bearing…: Heb. seeding seedyielding…: Heb. seeding seed
+29. And God said, Behold, I have given you every herb bearing seed, which is upon the face of all the earth, and every tree, in the which is the fruit of a tree yielding seed; to you it shall be for meat.

-30. And to every beast of the earth, and to every fowl of the air, and to every thing that creepeth upon the earth, wherein there is life, I have given every green herb for meat: and it was so.life: Heb. a living soul
+30. And to every beast of the earth, and to every fowl of the air, and to every thing that creepeth upon the earth, wherein there is life, I have given every green herb for meat: and it was so.

 31. And God saw every thing that he had made, and, behold, it was very good.
-And the evening and the morning were the sixth day.And the evening…: Heb.
-And the evening was, and the morning was etc.
+And the evening and the morning were the sixth day.

 ## Genesis 2